myokoym/clipcellar/README.md

     $ clipbocellar

-Set a text or current clipboard
+Set a text or a current clipboard

     $ clipbocellar set [TEXT]